 Knowing the difference between growth stocks and value stocks.

 And beyond that, there's a whole range of strategies and theories ... from chart patterns to short squeezes to option straddles.
-CNBC's trading program "Fast Money" has a whole "trade school" devoted to these subjects.
-And, of course, Jim Cramer discusses stock investing regularly on his show, "Mad Money."
+CNBC's trading program "Fast Money" has a whole "trade school" devoted to this subject.

 Of course, some people prefer to have a professional financial adviser handle the sophisticated matters.
 There, too, are some individual things to consider.
 (Read more here).